jcchoiling/offsite-test/rdbms/README.md

 Part 2 of the offsite-test test for the knowledge of RDBMS.

 ## Environment Setup
+Assuming you turn on a t2.micro instance, you can use the same instance as Q1-WebLog.
+Next, move to rdbms folder and run setup.sh

+    bash setup.sh

+The setup.sh will first install the PostgreSQL in the server and execute the DDL script to create articles and clickstream tables.
+#### *If you have already executed the setup.sh, you don't have to run the following code, you can directly jump to _Getting Start_.*

+### Details
 I choose PostgresSQL as the database, so first we have to installed it.

     sudo apt-get install postgresql postgresql-contrib -y > /dev/null

-## Getting Started
-#### Create Tables
-create articles and clickstream table and they have the following table relationship.
+In order to simulate the environment, I have prepared the DDL Insert Statement.
+Firstly, to create the articles and clickstream tables.
+Secondly, insert some data for testing the sql.

     sudo -u postgres psql -f ./ddl/articles.sql
     sudo -u postgres psql -f ./ddl/clickstream.sql

+Articles and Clickstream table have the following table relationships.
 Two tables joined together by clickstream.objectId and articles.id
 <img src="https://i.imgur.com/0xIOKaK.png">

+## Getting Started
 #### Execute the sql file
-execute and return the sql results
+execute the run.sh to return the sql results

-    sudo -u postgres psql -f query_results.sql
+    bash run.sh

+The run.sh aims to pass two sql below to the PostgreSQL that I have installed during the environment setup.

 _Query 1 Explaination_

 Find the top-10 articles (title, ID and like received) with most LIKE received from user on 2017-04-01

     SELECT t.title, t.article_id, t.value